CoghillClanCoding/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 __Notice Range__ - Some Challengers do not engage with the Hero until the Hero enters their notice range.
 This is an area (usually circular) around the challenger that causes the Challenger engage with Hero for combat.
 The Challenger moves towards the Hero until the Hero is in range of the Challenger's weapon(s).
 The notice range is greater than the crossbow's projectile range.
-The player can choose to fight the Challenger or try to run away from it.
-Or try to put an object between the Hero and Challenger.
+The player can choose to fight the Challenge, or try to run away from it, or try to put an object between the Hero and Challenger.

 <!--